ronnieholm/Playground/MonteCarloEstimation/README.md

 Given a set of tasks on the [critical path][critical-path-method], a single number estimate (in whatever unit of measure) is meaningless on its own.
 Estimates are better expressed in terms of confidence intervals.
-The [Monte Carlo simulation][monte-carlo-method] derives such confidence intervals.
+The [Monte Carlo method][monte-carlo-method] derives such confidence intervals.

 ## How the simulation works